-You’re driving home from a relative or a friend’s house one winter evening.
-When you left home it was a clear, bright sunny day – but an unexpected snow storm has quickly moved through the area and you’re trying to get home quickly and safely.
+Imagine this… You’re driving home from a relative or a friend’s house one winter evening.
+When you left home it was a clear, bright sunny day – but an unexpected snowstorm has quickly moved through the area and you’re trying to get home quickly and safely.
 The road you’re driving on could be a major highway or a country back road, but either way, it’s deserted and you see very few vehicles.

-Winter is starting to hit through out the country – make sure you’re prepared for winter driving.
-Here’s some useful tips… Copyright © 2016 by Iain Shankland.
+Winter is starting to hit throughout the country – make sure you’re prepared for winter driving.
+Here are some useful tips… Copyright © 2016 by Iain Shankland.
 All rights reserved.

-Has winter arrived in your part of the world yet?
+Winter Tires Vs. All-seasons Tires – The Facts By Iain Shankland Has winter arrived in your part of the world yet?
 In my area we usually get our first big snowstorm on or around the 15th of November, but so far this year we’re still having well-above freezing temperatures with no snow in sight!
 The inevitable is going to happened sooner or later, but my usual concern when the snow starts to fly is: when do I change from my summer tires to my winter tires?

+With temperatures already dipping to the freezing point and some areas of the country already experiencing snow – have you switched over to your winter tires yet?
 Remember – there’s no such thing as a good “all-season” tire – just a no-season tire.
 All seasons tires become suspect when temperatures dip below 7°C – that’s the point where winter tires start to come good.